lipsworld/jgame/README.md

 * jgame.js - create a new Player object, and give it functions for interacting with the inventory.
 Refactor the rest of the code to use this new object

+## Step 13: Introduce interactive scene items that can't be collected

+Sometimes we'll want to interact with items in a scene that we don't want the player to be able to pick up, so we introduce that kind of item, and refactor the code to handle it

+ * demo.js - add an item to the "cliff" scene, and introduce a new allowPickUp attribute to an items' definition
+ * jgame.js - refactor jgame.action to respect allowPickUp